-New York, April 20, 2009--In response to a letter sent on Sunday by Iran’s president urging the public prosecutor to ensure justice for Iranian-American
+New York, April 20, 2009–In response to a letter sent on Sunday by Iran’s president urging the public prosecutor to ensure justice for Iranian-American

 President Mahmoud Ahmadinejad’s office sent the letter to the public prosecutor asking him to ensure that Saberi and jailed Iranian-Canadian blogger Hossein Derakhshan are given an opportunity to exercise all legal rights.